0xPolygonMiden/miden-base/docs/architecture/assets.md

     By managing ownership and transfers directly at the account level instead of relying on global structures like ERC20 contracts, accounts can exchange assets simultaneously, boosting scalability and efficiency.

 2. **Self-Sovereign Ownership:**
-   Users retain full control over their assets, as there is no reliance on third-party custodians or global registries.
-This ensures that users directly manage their own value.
+   Assets are stored in the accounts directly.
+This ensures that users retain complete control over their assets.

 3. **Censorship Resistance:**
    With no single authoritative contract or entity controlling asset transfers, users can transact freely.
 This reduces the risk of transactions being blocked, resulting in a more open and resilient system.